Rashmita Rasindran

 Rashmita Nalini Rasindran (Tamil: ரஷ்மிதா நளினி நாசின்ட்ரன், born 3 February 2000) is a Malaysian model and beauty pageant titleholder.
 She is the first Malaysian to win Miss Charm 2024.

 Early life

-Rashmita Rasindran was born in 2000 in Kuala Lumpur.
-She has a degree in English and communications from University Malaysia Sarawak.
+Rashmita Rasindran has a degree in English and communications from University Malaysia Sarawak.
 She is a training program designer, model and social activist.

 Pageantry

 Ratu Wanita Malaya 2023

-Rasindran won the title of Puteri Mutiara at the national beauty pageant, Ratu Wanita Malaya 2023, and the Miss Charm Malaysia 2024 title.
-She represented Malaysia at Miss Charm 2024.
+Rasindran won the title of Puteri Mutiara at the national beauty pageant, Ratu Wanita Malaya 2023, and Miss Charm Malaysia 2024.

 Miss Charm 2024

-Miss Charm 2024 was the second edition of the Miss Charm pageant, held at the Nguyen Du Stadium in Ho Chi Minh City, Vietnam on 21 December 2024.
-Rasindran became the second Malaysian representative to compete at Miss Charm.
-Rasindran competed against 36 other contestants to become the first Malaysian woman to win Miss Charm.
+Rasindran represented Malaysia and won Miss Charm 2024 on 21 December 2024, at the Nguyen Du Stadium in Ho Chi Minh City, Vietnam.
+She competed against 36 other contestants and is the first Malaysian woman to win..